“For there is a greater power with us than with him.” 2 Chronicles 32:7

 While Sennacherib amassed his army and prepared for a full frontal assault, King Hezekiah and the prophet Isaiah bowed their heads in prayer.
 And the Lord answered them.
 The Bible says, “the Lord sent an angel, who annihilated all the fighting men and the leaders and officers in the camp of the Assyrian king.”

 Hey, you want to know how powerful God is?
-He sent one angel – ONE!
-And annihilated Sennacherib’s army.
-Wow!
-What do you suppose an entire army of angels could do?
+He sent one angel – ONE! – and annihilated Sennacherib’s army.
+Holy Moly!
+What then would an army of angels do?
+There were 12,000 angels standing with swords drawn and ready for war when Jesus hung on the Cross.
+What if He had decided to call them to His aid?

 Those who follow in the footsteps of Satan are doomed to meet his own fate.
 “How art thou fallen from heaven, O Lucifer, son of the morning! how art thou cut down to the ground, which didst weaken the nations!”
 (Isaiah 14:12).
 In this story Sennacherib is a figure representing Satan.
 Just as Sennacherib met a disgraceful end, so likewise will the devil.